davrosull/react-native-parallax-flatlist/README.md

 # react-native-parallax-flatlist

-A drop in replacement for `FlatList` that allows for a Parallax effect on images.
+A drop in replacement for `FlatList` that allows for a Parallax effect on images (by using the ParallaxImage component included).

 ## Installation